cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 ))!
 ```

-A good IDE could help you to add necessary imports.

 ### Deserialize the transaction

 What does `faucetTx` contain?
-Here, with:
+Add the following line to find out:

 ```typescript [https://github.com/b9lab/cosmjs-sandbox/blob/723d2a9/experiment.ts#L17]
 console.log("Faucet Tx:", faucetTx)
 ```

-Which, on your next `npm run experiment`, prints:
+Then run the script again using `npm run experiment`.
+You'll find the the following output which in your case will contain different values:

 ```json
 Faucet Tx: {